July 01, 2024

 Capital Expenditures

 City-funded capital expenditures are primarily financed from the proceeds of General Obligation (GO), New York City Transitional Finance Authority (TFA), and New York City Municipal Water Finance Authority (NY Water) debt.
-Non-City funded capital expenditures for education are financed by TFA Building Aid bonds.
+Beginning in 2Q07, Non-City funded capital expenditures for education were financed by TFA Building Aid bonds.
 Capital expenditures are initially paid from the New York City Central Treasury and then reimbursed from various capital accounts and State sources.

 Financings

-The second transaction was a new money sale of $1.8 billion of TFA FTS bonds.
-The transaction included $1.5 billion of tax-exempt fixed rate bonds and $300 million of taxable fixed rate bonds.
+The third transaction was a new money sale of $2.1 billion of GO bonds.
+The GO sale included $1.5 billion of tax-exempt fixed rate bonds, $300 million of taxable fixed rate bonds, and $300 million of tax-exempt variable rate bonds.

 Endnotes